Chia-Network/chia-docs/docs/getting-started/timelords.md

 Once you build the Timelord with `sh install-timelord.sh` in the virtual environment, you will need to make two changes to `~/.chia/VERSION/config.yaml`.
 - In the `timelord:` section, set `bluebox_mode:` to `True`.
 - In the `full_node:` section and set `send_uncompact_interval:` to something greater than 0.
 We recommend `300` seconds there so that your Bluebox has some time to prove through a lot of the un-compacted Proofs of Time before the node drops more into its lap.

+## Start the daemon, timelord-launcher, timelord, and node for a Bluebox timelord
+chia start full node_timelord

 Note - The default settings may otherwise work but if the total effort is a little too much for whatever machine you are on you can also lower the `process_count:` from 3 to 2, or even 1, in the `timelord_launcher:` section.
 You know it is working if you see `VDF Client: Sent proof` in your logs at INFO level.